Port of Bridgwater: Origins of maritime trade

 Imports included herring, but were mainly made up by wine from Bordeaux, through which by 1330 the town had become a centre for victualling.

-Bailiffs were appointed to collect appropriate taxes, tolls and berthing fee's, and were also able to rent ropes and boarding planks to visiting vessels.
+Bailiffs were appointed to collect appropriate taxes, tolls and berthing fees, and were also able to rent ropes and boarding planks to visiting vessels.
 However, due to the high tidal flow, merchants were able to avoid taxes by landing goods in the river, whereby a vessel would be purposefully beached downstream close to Combwich and manually offloaded at low tide.